There is a difference between following a healthy diet and orthorexia

 - irrational concern about food preparation, food shopping and checking of food labels for ingredients

 - unable to relax restrictive rules

-There are personality changes such as:
+There are also a number of personality changes to look out for, such as:

 - guilt and anxiety at any deviations from your restrictive rules